 In this paper, energy balances of a rotating drum coffee roasting with partial hot gas recycling and costs assessment methodologies are adopted to compare the profitability of three cogeneration systems integrated into the torrefaction process.
 The case study of a major coffee processing firm with 500 kg/hr production capacity is assumed to carry out the thermo-economic assessment.
-The CHP options under investigation are: (i) regenerative topping MGT coupled to the existing modulating gas burner to generate hot air for the roasting process and electricity for on site consumption: (ii) fluctuating waste heat recovery from the hot flue gas via a TES and organic Rankine cycle (ORC): (iii) not regenerative topping MGT with direct recovery of turbine outlet air for the roasting process by means of afterburner to modulate heat demand of roasting.
+The CHP options under investigation are: (i) regenerative topping MGT coupled to the existing modulating gas burner to generate hot air for the roasting process and electricity for on site consumption; (ii) fluctuating waste heat recovery from the hot flue gas via a TES and organic Rankine cycle (ORC).
 MGTs are the typical choice for implementing CHP systems in these types of roasters, therefore ORCs are investigated to determine their feasibility of utilising more waste heat form the afterburner.
 The techno-economic results report a PBT for ORC ranging between 5 and 6 years in case of high production capacity (18 hr/day) and 15 to 18 years if the production capacity is low (6 hr/day).
 On the contrary, the benchmarking investment in a regenerative MGT operated baseload and in net metering to cover annual on site electricity demand presents a PBT in the range of 2 to 6 years (according to the electricity/NG cost ratio) and is more independent from the torrefaction production capacity.
-It can be concluded that, with the assumed hypotheses, the on site CHP via MGT (case 1 or 3) is more profitable than the heat recovery via ORC (case 2) whatever the production capacity level and the electricity/NG cost, and the relative profitability is strongly influenced by the electricity/gas cost ratio and heat demand intensity.
+It can be concluded that, with the assumed hypotheses, the on site CHP via MGT (case 1) is more profitable than the heat recovery via ORC (case 2) whatever the production capacity level and the electricity/NG cost, and the relative profitability is strongly influenced by the electricity/gas cost ratio and heat demand intensity.